NiklasElsaesser/FaceBias/README.md

 ### Problem:
-Evaluating the Bias of a face recognition algorithm based on insufficient diversified input, when men are only shown as neutral and women as emotional i.e. smiling.
+Evaluating the Bias of a face recognition algorithm based on insufficient diversified input, when men are only shown as neutral and woman as emotional i.e. smiling.
 </br>

 ### Hypothesis: